 KNEE INJURIES & SYMPTOMS

 Simply due to the large role it plays in allowing the body to function properly, the knee can be one of the most commonly injured body parts.
-From major ligament damage and worn cartilages to bone fractures, the knee can cause a severe limitation of day-to-day living if injured.
+From major ligament damage and worn cartilage to bone fractures, the knee can cause a severe limitation of day-to-day living if injured.
+The knee’s complexity and significance to movement make knee rehabilitation important to restoring functionality and well-being.

 The anterior aspect of the knee joint complex is made up by the patella, a small, flat (sesamoid) bone embedded in the tendon linking the thigh muscles, quadriceps, with the lower leg.